AbtahiJamil-cyber/AI-Abtahi/README.md

                 space: "In the year 2150, humanity had finally achieved what seemed impossible just a century before - a thriving colony on Mars.
 Captain Ayesha Rahman, a brilliant astrophysicist from Bangladesh, was leading the mission to explore the mysterious valleys of Valles Marineris.
 What her team discovered there would change our understanding of life in the universe forever...",
                 adventure: "Deep in the Amazon rainforest, a team of explorers discovered an ancient temple hidden for millennia.
 Inside, they found not gold or jewels, but something far more valuable - knowledge that could solve the world's energy crisis.
 But they weren't alone in their search...",
                 fantasy: "In the mystical land of Eldoria, where magic flowed like rivers, a young apprentice named Kael discovered he had a unique ability - he could communicate with dragons, creatures thought to be extinct for centuries.
 This gift would lead him on an epic journey to restore balance to the world...",
                 scifi: "On a distant planet orbiting a red dwarf star, Dr. Chen's research team made an incredible breakthrough.
 They developed a device that could manipulate time on a small scale.
-But when corporate interests tried to weaponize their invention, the team had to make a difficult choice..."
+But when corporate interests tried to weaponize their invention, the team had to make a difficult choice...",
+                historical: "In 1971, during Bangladesh's Liberation War, a young freedom fighter named Anwar found himself behind enemy lines.
+With courage and ingenuity, he managed to gather crucial intelligence that would turn the tide of a key battle.
+His story became legend, inspiring generations to come..."
             };

             // Search results templates (simulated Google search)